 Electrical maintenance is crucial for ensuring protection of your family and property.
 Outdated electrical wires and circuits can lead to a host of problems, one of which is electrical fires.
 Studies show that electrical fires lead to more than 50,000 fires each year, resulting in approximately 500 deaths and more than $1 billion in property damage.
 It also causes lots of inconveniences when something electrical that you don’t realize you use every day breaks.
-For example, you probably open and close your garage door countless times but you never think about having to get Garage Door Opener Repair until it suddenly doesn’t work and you have to leave your car in the street.
+For example, you probably open and close your garage door countless times but you never think about having to get garage door opener repaired until it suddenly doesn’t work and you have to leave your car in the street.
 Homeowners, therefore, are required to have a sufficient understanding of potential electrical problems so they can effectively implement regular preventative electrical maintenance.

 We at T&Z provide top tips you can use to ensure you take a hands-on approach to preventing electrical issues in your home.
 These are as follows.